nextstrain/augur/docs/exportv.md

   _(Previously the "panels" field in the your config file.)_
 <br>

-* Specify how you'd like to locate samples on the map using `--geography-traits`.
+* Specify how you'd like to position samples on the map using `--geography-traits`.
 For many users, these might be "country" and "region". (ex: `--geography-traits country region`)

   _(Previously the "geo" field in your config file.)_
 <br>